1970s in music: Japan

-Hong Kong
+Chinese-speaking world

-The 1970s in Hong Kong saw the popularization of Cantopop, which developed out of traditional-styled songs used in Cantonese-language soap operas and the influence of British and American soft rock.
+Cantopop emerged in 1970s Hong Kong, developing out of Cantonese opera and traditional-styled songs used in Cantonese-language soap operas, with strong influences from British and American soft rock.
 Cantopop would become Hong Kong's biggest cultural export, coupled on the popularity of Hong Kong soap operas across the Chinese-speaking world.

+Mandopop in the 1970s was the most popular music genre in Taiwan, and was largely centered there as a result on the ban on most styles of Chinese popular music in mainland China from the 1950s until the late 1970s, where they were considered decadent "yellow music" in contrast to the revolutionary songs of the time.
+"The Moon Represents My Heart" (1977) by Teresa Teng was the first foreign song from Hong Kong and Taiwan (also called gangtai music) to break into mainland China following the reform and opening up, despite initial bans on her music as "bourgeois".

 Southeast Asia

 Indonesia in the 1970s saw the peak of Indian- and Arab-influenced dangdut, which emerged in the 1960s, and the development of Western-influenced Indo pop.

-The Philippines in the early 1970s saw the emergence of Manila sound.
+The Philippines in the 1970s saw the development of Manila sound, associated with artists such as Cinderella, Hotdog, Sampaguita and VST & Company.
 Originally influenced by rock and roll and bubblegum pop, it became more influenced by disco and funk by the second half of the decade.
-Original Pilipino music (OPM), mostly sentimental ballads, developed in the mid-1970s and became the dominant form of Filipino pop, helped by government-set local content quotas on radio that begun in 1973.
-Old-style sentimental ballads popularized in the 1960s remained popular into the 1970s.
-Some major Filipino acts of the decade are Freddie Aguilar, Rico J. Puno, Rey Valera, APO Hiking Society, Claire dela Fuente, Imelda Papin, Hotdog, Sampaguita and VST & Company.
-Aguilar's folk ballad "Anak" (lit.
-'Child') was an international hit in 1977 and translated into 56 languages.
+Manila sound acts of the late 1970s began to closely imitate popular foreign artists of the time as like with the Boyfriends and Hagibis, which emulated the Bee Gees and the Village People respectively in their musical and visual style.
+Original Pilipino music (OPM), mostly sentimental ballads, developed in the mid-1970s, led by Apo Hiking Society, Rico J. Puno and Rey Valera, and became the dominant form of Filipino pop, helped by government-set local content quotas on radio that begun in 1973.
+Old-style Filipino pop, from artists such as Claire dela Fuente, Eva Eugenio, Imelda Papin, Eddie Peregrina and Victor Wood remained popular into the 1970s.
+Western-influenced Filipino folk rock from artists such as Freddie Aguilar, Celeste Legaspi, Coritha, Florante and Asin flourished in the 1970s and also served as a venue for resistance against the Marcos dictatorship.
+Aguilar's folk ballad "Anak" ("Child") was an international hit in the 1978 and translated into 86 languages.